peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 All in all, I got my strategy wrong on the day.
 It was folly but it was worth it for the adrenaline of that first attempt to be King of the Hill.
 As the ancients probably didn't say, 'go hard or go home'.

 This race punches above its weight and is definitely worth entering.
-The distance and amount of climb makes it accessible to all abilities, while the challenge to be first to the top is alluring enough to entice you into destroying yourself.
+The distance and amount of climb makes it a good opportunity for all abilities to challenge themselves, while the race to be first to the top is alluring enough to entice you into destroying yourself.

 Thanks to [Sunderland Harriers](https://www.sunderlandharriers.org.uk/) for hosting a great night.
 Both the marshalling and the support were spot on.
 I'll be back next year – and maybe a night or two in between to do some repeats up that first hill...